Veggie Burrito Bowl with Cilantro Lime Tahini Sauce - Supper With Michelle

 • 1 large sweet potato, cut into 1-inch size cubes

-• a good drizzle olive oil
+• a good drizzle extra virgin olive oil

-• chili powder, to taste
+• a light sprinkle chili powder, or to taste

-• smoked paprika, to taste
+• a light sprinkle smoked paprika, or to taste

 • salt, to taste